 A Danbury native, Senator McLachlan has a long history of community service and involvement.
 In 1998, the Danbury Jaycees honored him with the Distinguished Service Award.
 Kiwanis International presented him the Distinguished President Award in 2001 following his term as leader of the Kiwanis Club of Danbury.

 Senator McLachlan served as chairman of the 1995 Special Olympics World Games Host Town Committee that welcomed Team Lebanon to Danbury for ten days during the competition.
-A member of the Ancient Order of Hibernians, Senator McLachlan has volunteered for the annual Greater Danbury Irish Festival since it began eleven years ago.
+A member of the Ancient Order of Hibernians, Senator McLachlan has volunteered for the annual Greater Danbury Irish Festival for many years.
 As a member of the Knights of Columbus, Senator McLachlan was active in the renovations of the John Cardinal Neuman Center at Western Connecticut State University, chaired the scholarship program and assisted fundraising efforts for Special Olympics and Danbury’s Catholic schools.
 He serves as a trustee of the Danbury Museum & Historical Society and is working on efforts to preserve historic buildings in Danbury.

-Senator McLachlan also has an impressive record of work for the Republican party, working in local politics since the age of 10.
-He served as a volunteer on many campaigns including those of Congressman Ron Sarasin, Jack Thompson, Marty Rader, Governor Thomas Meskill, President Ronald Reagan, Bob Dole and Governor Jodi Rell.
+Senator McLachlan also has a lengthy record of work for the Republican Party, working in local politics since the age of ten.
+He served as a volunteer on many campaigns including those of Congressman Ron Sarasin, Jack Thompson, Marty Rader, Governor Thomas Meskill, President Ronald Reagan, Bob Dole, and Governor Jodi Rell.

-Senator McLachlan and his wife Alesia live in Danbury.
+Senator McLachlan is a commercial Realtor with his own company – Hat City Real Estate, LLC.
+He and his wife Alesia live in Danbury.